Most types of thyroid cancer are very treatable and patients go on to live long, healthy, normal lives.

 After a total thyroidectomy, some intermediate-high risk patients with more aggressive cancers (not medullary) will be recommended to additional treatment with radioactive iodine.

 This strategy is being offered to select patients (mostly ‘older’) with small, 1cm or less tumors.
-Saint Johns does have an active surveillance program and if you think you may be a candidate, you can discuss with your doctor
+Saint Johns does have an active surveillance program and if you think you may be a candidate, you can discuss with your doctor.
+Contact us to schedule an appointment.

 All thyroid cancer patients that have had a total thyroidectomy will be put on brand name thyroid medication.
 Very high risk patients will be given larger, suppressive doses of thyroid hormone replacement.
 This will help prevent any remaining thyroid tissue or cells from growing back at all or in the form of cancer.
 Your TSH levels will be monitored by your endocrinologists to obtain your optimum dose.